-This Article is based on (semi) automating the task of sending emails using SMTP concepts in Python.
+This Tutorial is based on (semi) automating the task of sending emails using the SMTP server in Python.

 The rules of the internet are defined by the many protocols used on it.
 For instance, we have HTTP which is used in the transfer of web pages.
 Likewise, we have a protocol called SMTP or Simple Mail Transfer Protocol for sending emails across the internet.

-SMTP defines how email messages should be formatted, encrypted, and relayed between mail servers, and any other small details that your computer has to deal with.
+The Python SMTP Library defines how email messages should be formatted, encrypted, and relayed between mail servers, and any other small details that your computer has to deal with.

 The protocol for receiving emails is different.
 You can either use POP3 or IMAP.
 Since IMAP is more advanced and flexible, we use it to demonstrate how to receive emails.
 Check it out if you’re interested.

 Note: If you are not connected to the Internet, Python will raise a socket.gaierror: [Errno 11004] getaddrinfo failed or similar exception.

 Run the following command in the command prompt to install the